Subregular W-algebras of type A: Inverse quantum hamiltonian reduction

 Let $\VOA{B}$ be the $\beta \gamma$ ghost system vertex algebra (also known as the Weyl vertex algebra).
 This vertex algebra is strongly generated by two bosonic fields $\beta(z)$ and $\gamma(z)$ with operator product expansions

 To minimise notational clutter, we will suppress the tensor product symbol when it is clear on which vertex algebra the involved fields are acting on.
 We will also suppress tensor products involving vacuum fields when possible. \begin{proposition}[Theorem 3.2 \cite{CreGen21}] Let $\kk \neq -n-1$.
-The subregular W-algebra $\uSubkk$ embeds into $\VOA{H}_\alpha \otimes \VOA{B}$ with:
+The subregular W-algebra $\uSubkk$ embeds into $\VOA{H}_\alpha \otimes \VOA{B}$ and the image of this embedding for generic $\kk$ is:

 \end{proposition}